bregman-arie/devops-resources/aws.md

       - [ ] S3 Glacier - secure, durable and low-cost storage for data archiving
       - [ ] S3 Glacier Deep Archive - most lost cost storage class where a retrieval time of 12 hours is fine

+- [ ] **CloudFront**

+    - [ ] What is CloudFront? a content delivery network (CDN) is a system of distributed servers that deliver web content to users based on the geographic location of:
+        - [ ] the user
+        - [ ] the origin of the web content
+        - [ ] the content delivery server
+    - [ ] Terminology
+        - [ ] Edge location - the location where the content is cached
+            - [ ] These location allow both read and write
+        - [ ] Origin - The origin of the files which CDN will distribute (can be EC2 instance, S3 bucket, Elastic LB, ...)
+        - [ ] Distribution - This name given the CDN (which consists of Edge locations)
+    - [ ] How it works:
+        - [ ] Users will try to query a file which happens to be on another geographic location.
+        - [ ] Since it's not available in the edge location, they will get it from the origin location
+        - [ ] The file which wasn't available in the edge location will now be stored at the edge location
+        - [ ] Any future users will get it from the edge location in their area instead of going to the origin
+    - [ ] Delivery Methods
+        - [ ] Web Distribution - typically used for websites
+        - [ ] RTMP - used for media streaming
+    - [ ] Cache
+        - [ ] objects are cached for the life of TTL in seconds
+        - [ ] it's possible to clear cached objects but it's not free

 ## Questions